 Often the solution is to simply disable the Jedi library autocomplete:

 Want to save code in a notebook cell to a .py file?
 Use the %%writefile magic command.
 This is a great way to save custom functions into a file for reuse later.

 Reload code from a file

 Code can be loaded into a Notebook cell from a .py file using %load.

 When the code is run, the lines below the magic command will contain the code from the file.

 The %who magic commands return the variables in various forms and can be used to return specific types of variables.

 For more information on the built-in magic commands check out the IPython documentation.

 Learn more about Python check out our Python Training Courses.
+Use the skills test to determine where you sit and then book into our basics, data analysis in python, and python intermediate.
+We also offer python certification.
 Available in person in our CBD locations or remote online across Australia.